 Audioengine’s build quality and ambition comes at a price and it’s one that you’ll feel in your pocketbook long after you’ve set the P4’s up.

-- WHAT’S INCLUDED: Pair of Audioengine P4 Passive Speakers, manual.
+- WHAT’S INCLUDED: Pair of Audioengine P4 Passive Speakers, microfiber speaker bags, setup guide.

-- WARRANTY: Audioengine builds quality audio equipment that they stand behind.
-All Audioengine products come with a 3-year transferable warranty.
-COVERAGE: Stellar US based customer support and 3 year product coverage is included.
+- WARRANTY: Stellar US based customer support and 3 year product warranty is included.
 Based in Austin, TX, Audioengine has been changing the way people listen to music since 2005.
-Our passion is creating products that sound great, are easy to use, and make people want to listen to music every day.
+We believe in the power of music and our passion is to inspire you to listen every day.

 Final Thoughts on our Audioengine P4 Review